Have you heard of the term the ‘Great Resignation’?

 We asked them about their plans for job movement, their career objectives, what would attract them to a business, what would make them stay in their current role, and so much more.

-From the findings of this report, we were able to gather a complete snapshot of the current state of play.
+From the findings of this staff movement report, we were able to gather a complete snapshot of the current state of play.

 Retention should always be a key priority for employers.
 A high turnover rate is not only damaging to a business’s bottom line, but it can also be representative of a wider discontent within.
 Consistent turnover can conceal low levels of employee engagement, a toxic work environment or an issue with management.